vmware-tanzu/velero/site/docs/master/development.md

 You can run `make verify` to ensure that all generated files (clientset, listers, shared informers, docs) are up to date.

+## Linting

+You can run `make lint` which executes golangci-lint inside the build image, or `make local-lint` which executes outside of the build image.

+The default linters are defined in the `Makefile` via the `LINTERS` variable.

+You can also override the default list of linters by  running the command

+`$ make lint LINTERS=gosec`

 ## Test

 To run unit tests, use `make test`.